Update of Long-Term Economic and Fiscal Projections 2018

-For the purposes of this document, the population projections produced by Statistics Canada have been adjusted to reflect recent population estimates.
+For the purposes of this report, the population projections produced by Statistics Canada have been adjusted to reflect the most recent population estimates.

-Combined, these factors suggest that the contribution of labour supply to real GDP growth will decline significantly to an average of just 0.5 percentage points per year over the 2023–2055 period, from the 1.5 percentage points over the 1970–2016 period.
-Given assumed trend productivity growth of 1.2 per cent per year, the same as over the 1970–2016 period, overall growth in real GDP would average 1.7 per cent per year over 2023–2055.
+Combined, these factors suggest that the contribution made by labour supply to real GDP growth will decline significantly to an average of 0.6 percentage points per year over the medium term and further to 0.5 percentage points over the 2024–2055 period, from the 1.5 percentage points over the 1970–2017 period.
+Assuming productivity growth of 1.2 per cent per year, the same as over the 1970–2017 period, the overall growth in real GDP would average 1.7 per cent per year over the 2024–2055 period.

 |Contributions of (percentage points):|